serenity-is/docs/getting_started/instaling-serene-aspnet-core-version-with-serin.md

-# Installing Serene Asp.Net Core Version with Serin
+# Installing Serene Asp.Net Core Version with SERIN

 This section is for users who doesn't or can't use Visual Studio.